 Pania Wirepa

 The Biennial State Conference for Languages, held in August 2016, was a motivating forum where teachers from Western Australia and across the nation joined together to discuss their passion, and at times, frustrations in relation to teaching languages.
-The name ‘From Margpaniawirepains to Mainstream’ itself is an indication of the current language curriculum in WA.
+The name ‘From Margins to Mainstream’ itself is an indication of the current language curriculum in WA.
 As teachers, we are all well aware of the countless benefits of learning a language including the importance of cultural awareness, but also the benefits both socially and cognitively.
 Our challenge is to spread our passion for languages into the mainstream, influencing others and getting them to perceive them as an essential part of learning in Western Australia.

 Keynote speaker Jo Lo Bianco was inspirational with his deliberation about the state of languages not only in Australia but worldwide.
 The fact that such a fluid, integral part of human interaction, language, is at risk in the education system is almost incomprehensible.
 Seventy percent of languages in the world will be extinct within two generations!
 In Australia, there are great problems both politically and systemically with language learning.